johnson-robert3/Lake-Eutrophish-GHG/README.md

 ## Modeling

-### Modeling Notes
 To recreate the full model dataset from all individual datasets, run scripts in this order:

    1. data_import_EDI
-   2. data_import-and-process  # for creating 'sonde_surface' and 'sonde_bottom'
+   2. data_import-and-process  # for creating 'sonde_surface' and 'sonde_bottom' dfs
    3. data_stratification  # for creating stratification variables from sonde profiles
-   4. data_ghg-calculations  # no longer needed, all data now pulled in step 1.
+   4. ~data_ghg-calculations~  # no longer needed, all data now pulled in step 1.
-   5. doc_data-sheet-processing  # no longer used
+   5. ~doc_data-sheet-processing~  # no longer used
-   6. metabolism-calcs  # no longer needed, all data now pulled in step 1.
+   6. ~metabolism-calcs~  # no longer needed, all data now pulled in step 1.
    7. data_model-dataset